A Timeline of Historical Events.

 - September 5: Santa Clarita Valley Historical Society marks "golden spike" centennial with State Landmark dedication at Lang Station.

-- November 2: First Canyon County formation attempt defeated at the polls.
+- November 2: First Canyon County formation attempt fails despite local voter approval.

 - November 6: Acton Turkey War with AM radio jock Dick Whittington ends in a draw.